jbrown544/interlingual-topic-modeling/README.md

 	* Topic 64 - agriculture issues?
 	* Topic 75 - economic or capital issues?

-To explore topics or experiment further, use the interactive interface available by opening the [project notebook](./Interlingual_Topic_Modeling.ipynb) in Google Colab then using "Table of contents" panel (upper left - see earlier instructions) to navigate to the final visualizations of the notebook.
+Opening the [project notebook](./Interlingual_Topic_Modeling.ipynb) allows interaction with this visualization for exploration of the topics.
+Be sure to use the "Open in Colab" button at top to enable the visualizations because the GitHub source viewer does not display them.
+Also, remember to expand the left "Table of contents" panel to quickly navigate the notebook's structure.

 ## Ideas for Further Exploration